ben-kemister/development-cheat-sheets/_tools/kubernetes.md

 ### logs

-To view the logs for a pod use the commmads below:
+To view the logs for a pod use the commands below:

 ```sh
 kubectl logs <pod_name>